zhiming99/rpc-frmwrk/README.md

 ---
 [`Wed Mar 27 17:56:33 CST 2019`]
 1. Fixed some bugs in the code.
-There are still some memory leak and concurrency bugs to fix.
+There are still some memory leak and concurrency bugs to fix in the `EnableRemoteEvent` and connection setup.

 [`Thu Mar 14 20:47:45 CST 2019`]
 1. The `EnableRemoteEvent` works on the `Forwarder` side. and The bridge side has successfully received the request.
 Move on to get the `Bridge` side `EnableRemoteEvent` to work.
 This should be the last part work before getting through the whole request/response path.